Novigrad na Dobri: History

 In 1746, the Maltese Order sold the castle to baron Stjepan Patačić, who renovated it as a baroque castle.

 Joseph II, Holy Roman Emperor once slept in the castle on his way to the coast.

 Upon the territory's conquest by the French in 1809, the castle was purchased by French major Mirko Haraminčić.

 After the expulsion of the French, the castle was transferred to the ownership of the Croatian and Slavonian State Land Treasury (Hrvatski zemaljski erar), who sold it to Franjo Türk, who renovated it in the late 19th century.

 At the beginning of the 20th century, the castle was renovated, and in the process many of its martial constructions were destroyed, with the exception of a few arrowslits.

 In 1919, the castle was purchased by Baron Zdenko Turković.

 In 1939, the castle ended up in the ownership of the Banovina of Croatia.

 On 4 January 1944, (Note: 12 December 1944 according to a handwritten note on the first page of Program konzervacije i obnove starog grada Novigrada na Dobri.) the castle was burned by the Yugoslav Partisans.
 As a result, it remained in ruins for decades and has yet to be fully repaired.

 Renovation of the castle in hopes of attracting tourists began in 1963.
 But these renovations were never completed, and in little time, no work was being done on restoring the castle.

-Further renovation efforts were begun in 1994 under the župan of Karlovac County, Josip Jakovčić, together with Miroslav Preglej, Marina Šojat an Vladimir Peršin.
+Further renovation efforts were begun in 1994 under the župan of Karlovac County, Josip Jakovčić, together with Miroslav Preglej, Marina Šojat and Vladimir Peršin.
 As a result of these efforts, the Society of Friends of Novigrad na Dobri "Frankopan" (Društvo prijatelja Novigrada na Dobri "Frankopan") was founded, beginning more serious restoration work in 1999 with the expertise of the Konzervatorski odjel u Karlovcu and financing by the Ministry of Culture.